timcera/astronomia/docsrc/index.rst

 calculating the ephemeris of the Sun, Moon, and planets.
 It also has some utilities for working with time and angles.

-astronomia will work with Python 2.6+ and 3.0+.
+astronomia will work with Python 3.6+.

 Table of Contents
 -----------------